-- A quick search will find that there are dozens of Android-using smartphone models each year, produced by the major companies listed previously.
-There is always a selection, always a choice for every budget (although many smartphones are trending towards the more expensive), and constant incremental innovations such as slightly better cameras, improved touchscreens, hardier materials used in construction, and others.
+- A quick search will find that there are dozens of Android-using smartphone models each year.
+They are produced by the major companies listed previously.
+There is always a selection.
+There is always a choice for every budget.
+And there are constant incremental innovations such as slightly better cameras, improved touchscreens, hardier materials used in construction, and others.

 - New iPhones are a rarer occurrence, but one which people will flock to.
-And there’s at least a yearly trend of either a new or updated model, ensuring brand loyalty or at least awareness when it comes time to replace a broken or outdated phone.
-And as evidenced by the infamous lack of a headphone jack in some models, Apple isn’t afraid to guide the market (or at least try to) forward to its plans.
+And there’s at least a yearly trend of either a new or updated model.
+This ensures brand loyalty or at least awareness when it comes time to replace a broken or outdated phone.
+And as evidenced by the infamous lack of a headphone jack in some models, Apple isn’t afraid to try to guide the market forward to its plans.